Winrock is committed to maintaining a workplace free from sexual harassment.

 Sexual harassment also consists of sexually explicit derogatory statements or sexually discriminatory remarks that are offensive or objectionable to the recipient, that cause the recipient discomfort or humiliation, or that interfere with the recipient’s job performance.
 It includes any unwanted verbal or physical advances that are sexual in nature.

-Sexual harassment also occurs when a person in authority tries to trade job benefits for sexual favors.
-This can include hiring, promotion, continued employment or any other terms, conditions or privileges of employment.
+Sexual harassment also occurs when a person in authority tries to trade job or other benefits for sexual favors.
+This can include hiring, promotion, continued employment or any other terms, conditions or privileges of employment, and access to services.
 This is called “quid pro quo” harassment.

 Sexual harassment can occur between any individuals, regardless of their sex or gender.

-Winrock protects employees, paid or unpaid interns, and non-employees, including independent contractors, and those employed by companies contracting to provide services in the workplace.
+Winrock protects our workforce and beneficiaries; those employed by our partners, grantees, contractors and vendors; and those employed by companies contracting to provide services in the workplace.

 Harassers can be a superior, a subordinate, a coworker or anyone in the workplace including an independent contractor, contract worker, vendor, client, customer or visitor.